tri3h/webserver/README.md

 *Database part*

 This part is responsible for work with database and contains queries to a database.
 They are stored in the folder */Database/Queries*.
 They are used to insert, update, delete or get data from a database.
-**Connection.hs** is responsible for getting database config and openning/closing connection to a database.
+**Connection.hs** is responsible for openning/closing connection to a database.
 **Migration.hs** is responsible for applying migrations to a database.

 Additional parts are folders */Types*, */scripts*, */DatabaseMigrations* and */test*:

 - *Types* files contain created types that used in this project.

-- *Scripts* contains sh scripts with curl requests.
+- *Scripts* contains sh scripts with curl requests in main folder and additional utility scripts in *utility* folder.
+Scripts may be run with bash like *bash script_name.sh -parameter1 "value1" -parameter2 "value2"*.
+Some of scripts take an image, they take it in the form of two parameters: a path to the file and a type of image, for example to add a minor photo to a draft *bash add_minor_photo.sh -t "567980" -d "8" -p "/home/user/Documents/tiger.jpg" -y "jpg"*.

 - *DatabaseMigrations* contains sql files that needed to make migrations.

 - *Test* contains tests for the Handler part.